 After a trial in a California workers’ compensation case, a judge will issue a decision.
-If the injured worker is awarded benefits, the decision is called a Findings and Award.
+If you are awarded benefits, the decision is called a Findings and Award.

 A Findings and Award is based on the evidence presented at trial.

-Every injured worker has the opportunity to have a trial and obtain a Findings and Award if he or she disputes the benefits provided.
+You have the opportunity to have a trial and obtain a Findings and Award if you dispute the benefits provided.

 Example: Debbie believes she is entitled to more temporary disability than the insurance company paid.
 There is a trial on this issue.

 The judge issues a decision titled a Findings and Award that gives Debbie temporary disability for the period she believes she could not work due to her injury.